 For speakers of the Navajo language, each of the following courses must be completed.

-- Navajo Culture: NIS 111

-- Navajo History: NIS 221

-- Navajo Language: NAV 211 or 212
+- Navajo Culture: NIS 111 Foundation of Navajo Culture - Navajo History: NIS 221 Navajo History to Present - Navajo Language: NAV 211 Navajo Literacy I

 For non-speakers of the Navajo language, each of the following courses must be completed.